 UF Agroecology Program – The Agroecology Program works with the Field & Fork Program to develop an undergraduate certificate that focuses on experiential learning.
-In addition, Dr. Diane Rowland, director for the Agroecology Program, is the academic liaison for Field & Fork.
-She provides guidance and resources to fully develop our Program.
+In addition, Dr. Diane Rowland, director for the Agroecology Program, provided guidance and resources to establish our Program.

 UF Dean of Students Office CARE Area – The CARE Area (UMatterWeCare), part of the UF Dean of Students Office, oversees the Alan and Cathy Hitchcock Pantry.
 In conjunction with this team, our program is able to provide food to those in our campus community who are in need.
 The partnership also allows us to create a food chain that provides hands-on experience for students in many aspects of our food system such as production, food safety, post-harvest quality and marketing.